 Life is messy.
-We’re confronted by it daily in the news.
 Relationships with neighbors, coworkers, bosses, church members, even with the people we love, get complicated.
 Sometimes we find ourselves in difficult situations with no good options.
 In those times, it’s easy to pull away, to disengage from the messes around us (or in us).

 The holiday season even compounds some of these challenges.
-There are family gatherings with relatives we’d rather not be related to.
-New missionaries are spending their first Christmas in a new country and it just doesn’t feel the same.
+New missionaries are spending their first Christmas in a new country, and it just doesn’t feel the same.
 Other celebrations are darkened by the absence of people we love.

 But there is encouragement.
 The very reason we celebrate during this dark, cold month is that we have a Savior who didn’t remain distant, who didn’t stand back and watch it all unfold.
 He came and intentionally entered the mess.

 ‘Twas the night before Christmas , everything was a mess;